Alex Lasry

-Alexander Jacob Lasry (born in 1987) is an American businessperson and executive of the Milwaukee Bucks of the National Basketball Association (NBA).
+Alexander Jacob Lasry (born in 1987) is an American businessperson and former executive of the Milwaukee Bucks of the National Basketball Association (NBA).
+He is the chief executive officer of the 2026 FIFA World Cup New York New Jersey Host Committee.
 Lasry was a Democratic candidate in the 2022 United States Senate election in Wisconsin, but withdrew before the primary.
 He is the son of former Milwaukee Bucks co-owner Marc Lasry.

 Early life and education

 Alex Lasry was born in New York City to Marc and Cathy Lasry (née Cohen).
 He graduated from Trevor Day School, where his mother served as a board member.
-He then went on to graduate cum laude with honors in Political Science from the University of Pennsylvania in 2009 and receive his MBA from the New York University Leonard Stern School of Business in 2014.
+He then went on to graduate cum laude with honors in political science from the University of Pennsylvania in 2009 and receive his MBA from the New York University Leonard Stern School of Business in 2014.
 His parents funded two endowed professorships at Penn.

 Career

+Government service

 After graduating from UPenn, Lasry spent two months with the American Israel Public Affairs Committee followed by four months as an analyst with Goldman Sachs.
 At the time, Lasry's father was a client of Goldman Sachs.
 He worked in the White House during the Obama administration from 2009 to 2012.
 His father donated more than $500,000 to the Barack Obama 2012 presidential campaign.
 Lasry went on to become Special Assistant to the Chief of Staff to Senior Advisor Valerie Jarrett, and then Deputy Counselor for Strategic Engagement to the Senior Advisor where he worked on business outreach and the Jobs Council.

+In December 2023, Lasry was sworn in as Deputy Assistant Secretary for Travel and Tourism at the International Trade Administration within the U.S. Department of Commerce.
+He also served as the finance chair for the 2020 Democratic National Convention before running for the United States Senate in 2022.

+Sports and business career

-After receiving his MBA in 2014, Lasry moved to Milwaukee when his family purchased the Milwaukee Bucks, to serve as the team's senior vice president.
-Since joining the Bucks, Lasry has been on the team's management committee.
+After receiving his MBA in 2014, Lasry moved to Milwaukee when his family purchased the Milwaukee Bucks.
+He served as the team's senior vice president and was a member of the Bucks' management committee.
+He later left the organization following changes in team ownership.

-While finance chair of the Milwaukee Host Committee, Milwaukee was awarded the 2020 Democratic National Convention to be hosted at Fiserv Forum, though it later became a virtual event due to the COVID-19 pandemic.
+While serving as finance chair of the Milwaukee Host Committee, Lasry was involved in Milwaukee's bid to host the 2020 Democratic National Convention at Fiserv Forum, though the event was later held virtually due to the COVID-19 pandemic.